Types of Degrees Special Education Majors Are Getting

 Salaries According to BLS

-Special Ed majors often go into careers where salaries can range from $61,610 to $64,390 (25th to 75th percentile).
+Average salaries range from $61,610 to $64,390 (25th to 75th percentile) for careers related to special ed.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.